SBS (Australian TV channel): SBS HD

 The SBS HD multichannel was launched on 14 December 2006.
 It broadcasts identical programming to SBS, but in 1080i HD via Freeview and Optus D1.

-On 8 April 2017, alongside the launch of SBS Viceland HD, SBS HD was upgraded to an MPEG-4 format, replacing the standard MPEG-2 format it had used since its inception.
+On 8 April 2017, alongside the launch of SBS 2 HD, SBS HD was upgraded to an MPEG-4 format, replacing the standard MPEG-2 format it had used since its inception.

 SBS On Demand

-SBS On Demand is a video on demand and catch up TV service run by the Special Broadcasting Service.
+SBS On Demand is a video-on-demand and catch-up TV service run by the Special Broadcasting Service.
 The service became available on 1 September 2011.

-SBS On Demand is available on the web and via apps for mobile devices, smart TVs and set-top boxes.
+SBS On Demand is available on the web and via apps for mobile devices, smart TVs, and set-top boxes.

 Logo and identity history

-The first SBS logo was a gradiented blue and white globe surrounded by a gradiented blue and white ring.
-The logo was used across all of SBS's radio and television stations, and symbolised transmission on VHF channel 0.
+The first SBS logo was a globe with a blue and white gradient surrounded by a blue and white gradient ring.
+The logo was used across all of SBS's radio and television stations and symbolised transmission on VHF channel 0.
 On 14 October 1983, Channel 0/28 was renamed Network 0–28, coinciding with a new logo featuring the new name underneath the globe.
-On 18 February 1985, Network 0–28 was renamed SBS TV, coinciding with a new logo featuring the letters SBS underneath the globe, however in 1989, the logo was again updated with the globe removed.
+On 18 February 1985, Network 0–28 was renamed SBS TV, coinciding with a new logo featuring the letters SBS underneath the globe.
+In 1989, the logo was again updated with the globe removed.

-A new SBS logo was launched in March 1993, featuring five blue curved splices, described as the "Mercator" logo (named as the shapes look like a mercator globe in 2D), with the letters SBS in white on top.
-The idents in 1995–2003 usually show the Mercator logo without the letters SBS.
-The five splices represented the continents of the world and the angle represented the tilt of the Earth's axis.
+A new SBS logo was launched in March 1993, featuring five blue curved splices, described as the "Mercator" logo (named as the shapes look like a Mercator globe in 2D), with the letters SBS in white on top.
+Between 1995 and 2003, station identifications typically featured the Mercator logo without the "SBS" text.
+The five splices represented the continents of the world, and the angle represented the tilt of the Earth's axis.

-The new logo and a major revamp was launched on 7 May 2008, reducing the number of splices into four, and shifting the perspective and angle so that each splice is larger than the last.
-The logo was modified on 1 June 2009 to coincide with the renaming of the channel to "SBS ONE".
+The new logo and a rebranding were launched on 7 May 2008, reducing the number of splices to four and shifting the perspective and angle so that each splice is larger than the last.
+The logo was modified on 1 June 2009, to coincide with the renaming of the channel to "SBS ONE".

-On 4 July 2015 SBS launched a modified version of its 2008 logo when its main channel changed its name back to 'SBS TV'.
+On 4 July 2015, SBS launched a modified version of its 2008 logo when its main channel changed its name back to 'SBS TV'.
 The "SBS ONE" name is still used on electronic program guides.

-On 8 February 2019, SBS' new slogan A World of Difference was revealed.
+On 8 February 2019, SBS's new slogan, A World of Difference, was revealed.
 The channel rebranded with the slogan the following day, in time for Eurovision – Australia Decides.